 PowerSport Strength & Conditioning

 If you're reading this then there is a good chance that you are serious about training.
-If you are, then read on but if not then click away because at PowerSport we are all about real Strength and Conditioning Training developed by Ed Cosner, a World Class Strength Athlete who worked his ass off to become a World Class Strength Coach.
+If you are, then read on but if you're not serious and committed then click away because at PowerSport we are all about real Strength and Conditioning Training.
+The training programs are developed by Ed Cosner, a World Class Strength Athlete in his own right and who has worked his ass off to become a World Class Strength and Conditioning Coach.